 This month, I've been chatting with lots of freelancers about the problems they face when running a business.

 And it seems to me that many of their issues could be solved if they just addressed a few bad habits.
-Like constantly checking their phones or answering client calls out of office hours, for example.
+Like continually checking their phones or answering client calls out of office hours, for example.

 Here, I'll explore the six, most common bad habits that you freelancers are guilty of and offer advice on how to break them so you can be happier at work and run a more profitable business.